Hemp Seed Oil: Pharmaceutical Grade- Unrefined

 Hemp seeds are rich in protein, polyunsaturated fatty acids, omega 6, omega 3 and insoluble fiber.
 They are a good source of tocopherols, or Vitamin E antioxidants.
 They’re packed with minerals such as potassium, magnesium, iron, zinc, calcium, and phosphorus, plus microelements like strontium, thorium, arsenic and chromium.

 Hemp seed oil is great to use on the skin for a more beautiful complexion.
 It is easily absorbed, moisturizing without being greasy.
-Also, the oil can help to clean and detoxify skin, as well as even out skin tone.

 Unlike many other oils, hemp seed nourishes dry skin without sticking to it.
 Thus it won’t clog pores as easily as other heavier oils.
 So if you’re looking for a good moisturizer that doesn’t leave a greasy residue, you’d do well to consider hemp seed oil.